MikeTheHammer/wmul_rivendell/README.rst

 #. ``/Rivendell Import/FLASHBACK/1980/Vinyl/Queen - Save Me.wav`` - Will be imported into the "FLASHBACK" group, with the "1980" and "Vinyl" scheduler codes.

-Note: This script makes no attempt to verify that the group or scheduler code(s) are valid before calling rdimport.
+Note: This script makes no attempt to verify that the group or scheduler code(s) are valid before calling ``rdimport``.

 Limitations: